mattmakai/fullstackpython.com/content/pages/03-data/12-mongodb.markdown

   operate that were non-intuitive to developers who are new to using this database.

+* [On MongoDB](https://www.nemil.com/mongo/index.html) is not a tutorial but instead discusses the culture and adoption patterns around how MongoDB became such a common NoSQL database.
+This is a must read to understand both the strengths and many weaknesses Mongo has despite what you may read in other introductory tutorials.

 ### MongoDB security
 NoSQL databases can be a weak spot in a production deployment environment,